ScarraG/ScarraG.github.io/index.md

 [Enocomic Department](https://econ.uconn.edu)
 at the [University of Connecticut](https://uconn.edu).

-My research interests are
+My research interests are Enviornment Economics and Applied Econometrics.

-Besides my own research, I am a graudate assistant
+Besides my own research, I am a teaching assistant

 # Honors and Awards

-*

-*
+* The 2020 to 2022 Eleanor Bloom Fellowships, University of Connecticut
+* The 2020 Timothy A. and Beverly C. Holt Economics Fellowship, University of Connecticut
+* The 2017 Dean’s List, Renmin University of China.

 # Project in Progress

-*
-*
-*
+* Performance Ranking and Cheating of Local Governments in Environmental Tournaments
+* Designing an Ecolabel Program with Relative Standards
+* Regional disparity and environmental centralization

 # Skills

-* Proficient in R and in using the interface between R and C/C++.
+* Proficient in R.
-* Clean and analyze medical data using SAS.
-I have passed the SAS Base Programming Exam in 2019.
-* Familar with Parllel computing in R using High Performance Computing (HPC) Cluster.
+* Basic usage for Stata, Matlab and SQL.
 * Basic librarys for Python: NumPy and Pandas.
 * I love learning programming languages and emerging technologies.